 For further information on the Public Order Laws, here is a publication on the criminalisation of women in Sudan by the Strategic Initiative for Women in the Horn of Africa (SIHA) and The Redress Trust.

 On top of government enforced discrimination and a lack of legal safety (there is no law against marital rape, as we were reminded through Noura’s case last year), women are also being disrespected and underestimated by the wider society.
-The Journalist Zeinab Mohammad Salih reports about the sexist gender roles that the Sudanese Professionals Association (SPA), the umbrella organisation that is organising the Sudanese uprising, tried to assign to women.
+The Journalist Zeinab Mohammad Salih reports about the sexist gender roles that the Sudanese Professionals Association (SPA), the umbrella organisation that is organising the Sudanese Uprising, tried to assign to women.
 Namely, asking them to clean Khartoum’s streets because they allegedly “care more about the cleaning”.
-Furthermore, women’s faces have been photoshopped onto pro-regime men in order to feminise, read humiliate, them.
-This sends the message that ‘even women’ are out in the streets, so why aren’t you?
+Women’s faces have been photoshopped onto pro-regime men in order to feminise, i.e. humiliate, them.
+This supposedly sends the message that ‘even women’ are out in the streets, so why aren’t you?

 Apparently, ‘woman’ is synonymous with ‘coward’, even though women have been protesting in Sudan for decades.
-Women have been detained in prisons just like men, they have both risked their lives and stayed back in homes to shelter and feed protesters, they have raised the men that are now proudly walking in the streets, they have lived through violence and rape as a weapon of war and intimidation.
+Women have been detained in prisons, they have both risked their lives and stayed back in homes to shelter and feed protesters, they have raised the men that are now proudly walking in the streets, they have lived through violence and rape as a weapon of war and intimidation.
 They have had their hair cut off and their headscarves ripped off by a government that obliges them to cover themselves in the first place.

-Most importantly, they have not allowed anyone to silence them or push them into the sad stereotype of the oppressed Muslim woman (a victim, because she wears the hijab and was probably subjected to genital cutting, which is why her life is basically over now).
-No. Contrary to this familiar orientalist western media and feminist framing, Sudanese women have forever fought by and for themselves and continue to do so.
+Most importantly, they have not allowed anyone to silence them or push them into the sad stereotype of the oppressed Muslim woman.
+No. Sudanese women have forever fought by and for themselves and continue to do so.